Imagine a huge mouth full of razor-sharp teeth and this in a heavily armored, massive and powerful body – and you’re only standing a few feet away.

 This is not a scene from Game of Thrones, but one of our impressions of Station #13 on our road trip from New York to Key West: Everglades Outing!

-Today’s article is all about the wild and impressive Everglades, located in the west of Miami.
+Today’s article is all about the wild and impressive Everglades and the things to do in Everglades National Park, located in the west of Miami.

 And there we want to open the article with a blockbuster-info:

 Travelpeeps, the Everglades are not a swamp or a lake, but … a river!

 Although with 1 meter per hour a very slowly flowing one, but still a river.

 All other really exciting facts and great photo impressions of our day trip are now available in the following …

 From Miami, the Everglades National Park is very easy to reach, whether with a rental car or one of the numerous tours offered.

 If you start your Everglades excursion from there, you will reach your destination after about 40-50 minutes driving time.

 The Everglades as said, are sometimes only ankle deep to a meter deep, but in fact with 37 miles wide, really big!